Don’t miss a thing when removing your makeup with a facial toner!

 So, Why Not Make Your Own Facial Toner?

 Homemade facial toner happens to be one of the simplest and inexpensive beauty recipes you can make!

-In place of irritating, drying ingredients you can make a DIY facial toner with refreshing, soothing, and cleansing natural ingredients.
+In place of irritating, drying ingredients, you can make a DIY facial toner with refreshing, soothing, and cleansing natural ingredients.

 The recipe we are going to make today is intended for combination skin.
 Did you know it’s the most common skin type?
-This facial toner recipe naturally hydrates and balance sebum production while cleansing pores to help prevent blemishes.
+This facial toner recipe naturally hydrates and balances sebum production while cleansing pores to help prevent blemishes.

 You can easily customize the recipe for your skin type.
 In fact, if you haven’t taken our Skin Type Quiz?
-Start there and if you want to really go in-depth into clean beauty join our clean beauty bootcamp!
-On day three of the bootcamp I teach you how to create a one of a kind facial toner for your skin!!

 Let’s Take a Look at our Natural Face Toner Ingredients